johnkou97/johnkou97.github.io/_projects/astronomical.md

 </div>

 The matched filtering algorithm was able to detect the gravitational wave signals in two of the three data streams.
 For the third data stream, the algorithm detected a very weak signal, which was not significant enough to be considered a detection.The detected waves are shown in the figures below.
 The algorithm was able to recover the parameters of the signals, such as the chirp mass and the phase.
 The results of the detection are consistent with the parameters used to create the signals.
 The algorithm was not able to detect a gravitational wave signal in the third data stream, which did not contain a signal.
-The final results are summarized in the table below:
+The final results are summarized in the table below, for the code as well as instructions on how to run it, please visit the [GitHub repository](https://github.com/johnkou97/matched-filtering).

 | Data Stream | Time of Merger | Chirp Mass | Phase | Detected |
 |-------------|----------------|------------|-------|----------|